E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 This lab shows how DNS translates hostnames into IP addresses so users and applications can reach network resources by name instead of remembering addresses.

-TThe topology uses a router, two switches, a client, and two internal servers.
+The topology uses a router, two switches, a client, and two internal servers.
 One server provides DNS, while the other hosts a web service.
 The client reaches both servers across VLANs through Router-on-a-Stick and uses DNS to resolve the web server’s hostname before connecting to it.

 ---